redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

     hypervisor/virsh list

-By default this shortcut will use the "stack" user session.
 Because we haven't created any virtual machines yet, the above should result in an empty table.
-Use `-r` as the first argument to connect to to libvirt's system session (as user root):
+But this will show results:

-    hypervisor/virsh -r net-list
+    hypervisor/virsh net-list

 You should see the two networks we created in this step.

-(Note that if we have libvirt installed on our orchestrator it would also be possible to connect [remotely](https://libvirt.org/remote.html) to the Hypervisor's instance via a "qemu+shh:" or similar URI.)
+(Note that if we have libvirt installed on our orchestrator it would also be possible to connect [remotely](https://libvirt.org/remote.html) to the Hypervisor's instance via a "qemu+ssh:" or similar URI.)